Renbrant/voxyl/README.md

 ---

+🛠️ Powered By
+This project was built and is powered by:

+Base44: An AI-driven, no-code development platform used as the primary environment for constructing and publishing the fully functional custom Voxyl application.

+---

 ## 👨‍💻 About the Developer

 Voxyl is developed by **Renato Brant**, a Brazilian Mechatronic Engineer based in Colorado.
 Passionate about technology and dedicated to sharing knowledge, Renato also hosts the **[Brant Channel](https://www.youtube.com/@Brant_Channel)** on YouTube.
 This project merges a background in high-tech automation with a love for filmmaking and photography, aiming to create a more organized and social way to consume long-form audio content.